Skip to main content

 A hand holds up a smartphone.

-Signing from mobile: no need for an app
+Signing on a mobile: no app required

-Step 1: receive the email on your smartphone.
-Step 2: tap the "View and sign" button — opens in the browser.
-Step 3: view the document in full screen (pinch to zoom, scroll vertically).
-Step 4: tap the signature area, potentially enter the OTP received by SMS, confirm.
+Step 1: Receive the email on your smartphone.
+Step 2: Tap the ‘View and sign’ button — the document opens in your browser.
+Step 3: View the document in full-screen mode (pinch to zoom, scroll vertically).
+Step 4: Tap the signature field, enter the OTP received via text message if required, then confirm.
 The signed PDF is immediately available for download.
 Total time: 1 to 3 minutes for a 5-page contract.

 Android-specific features